faluthe/vtable-hook/README.md

 └── dummyproc.cpp
 ```

+`dummylib.cpp` will be compiled into `libdummy.so`. `dummyproc.cpp` will be compiled into `dummyproc`.
+At runtime `dummyproc` will link with `libdummy.so` and will call the target function defined in `libdummy.so`.
+We will then, from a remote process, initialize the vtable hook.
+After the hook is in place all calls to the target function will instead call our function.

-We'll start with the centerpiece: a class with a virtual function table (vtable) and a target function to hook.
+We'll start with the centerpiece of the test application: a class with a virtual function table (vtable) and a target function to hook.

 ### What is `virtual`?